Close Icon

 What is Holiday Home Insurance?

-Holiday home insurance is a specialized type of property insurance designed for second homes that are used for personal use or short-term rentals.
-Unlike standard home insurance, it accounts for the unique risks associated with properties that are unoccupied for extended periods or rented out to guests.
+UK holiday home insurance is a specialised type of property insurance designed for second homes in the UK that are used for personal use or short-term rentals.
+Unlike standard home insurance, it accounts for the unique risks associated with properties that are unoccupied for extended periods or rented out to guests, it addresses:

 Why Do You Need Holiday Home Insurance?